ethereum-optimism/superchain-registry/README.md

 The `semver.yaml` files each represent the semantic versioning lockfile for the all of the smart contracts in that superchain.
 It is meant to be used when building transactions that upgrade the implementations set in the proxies.

-If you would like to contribute a new chain or superchain, please see our [contributing guide](./CONTRIBUTING.md).

 ## Adding a Chain

 The following are the steps you need to take to add a chain to the